Trustees and staff

 Gemma Crane, Lead Community Nurse

 Gemma qualified from Nottingham with a Masters in Nursing and initially worked in London, before moving to Oxford as a cancer nurse specialist working in Uro-Oncology.
 During this time she helped to establish and develop the service concentrating on the holistic care and management of patients.
-She was involved in the initial set up of the TYA service as well as a role within the cancer network and was a member of the NCRI Testicular Cancer Clinical Studies Group.
+She was involved in the initial set up of the TYA service as well as a role within the cancer network and was a member of the National Cancer Research Institute Testicular Cancer Clinical Studies Group.

-More recently she has been working part time for the urological charity UCARE as the Lead Community Nurse to enable her to coordinate a busy life with young children.
+She works part time for UCARE as the Lead Community Nurse to enable her to coordinate a busy life with young children.
 Gemma has led the UCARE community strategy and has set up numerous innovative community events to raise awareness of urological cancer as well as how to live healthier lives.

 She has extensive experience within the NHS, independent providers and charities.
 She believes in the quality of service that should be offered to the patients and is an advocate for high quality standardised care.

 Karen McKenna, Charity Officer and Fundraiser